 - Install the appropriate Oculus SDK and prepare for development.

-Desktop: Download and install the Oculus PC SDK and Utilities package from Oculus PC SDK Downloads.
+Desktop: Download and install the Oculus PC SDK and Unity Integration from Oculus PC SDK Downloads.
 Prepare for development as described in the Oculus Rift Getting Started Guide.
 By the time you have completed this process, you should be able to run the Demo Scene as described in that guide.

 - Install Unity.

 Check which version of the Unity editor you should download an install in our Compatibility and Version Requirements, then download the appropriate version here: http://docs.unity3d.com/Manual/index.html.
 Unity provides extensive documentation to introduce users to the environment.
 You may wish to begin by reviewing their documentation to gain a basic familiarity with core concepts such as the Editor, GameObjects, prefabs, projects, and scenes.

 Unity provides a number of video tutorials that walk you through the process of creating a simple game.
 The first in the series provides instructions for creating the Roll-a-ball application, in which you use the keyboard or gamepad to control a ball that rolls around a game board and picks up floating token counters:http://unity3d.com/learn/tutorials/projects/roll-a-ball